 -

-Stab culture or glycerol stock carrying recombinant plasmid
+Stab culture or glycerol stock containing the recombinant plasmid.

 -